Jailbars - a new approach.

 Using Lumafix with a shielded luminance channel results in superior performance compared to Lumafix on its own.
 This is the case on other machines I have tried which seems to indicate that shielding makes it easier for Lumafix to do its job.
 The chrominance signal now does not need to be excessively reduced in order to reduce "mesh" or fine lines on the image.
 I recommend that Lumafix users should do this modification.

 In this experiment, the track to pin 16 (AEC) on the 6569 chip was cut and a 3.3 uH inductor added across the cut track.
 An 820 pF capacitor was connected from pin 16 to ground.
-An existing 82pF capacitor that had apparently been 'bodged' in during manufacture was removed, though there is no harm in keeping it in position (see the 'top' image above).
-The 0OUT signal on pin 17 was also modified by removing FB23 and replacing it with a 3.3 uH inductor.
-The intention being to slow the rise and fall times of these clocks, making them less likely to cause interference.
+An existing 82pF capacitor that had apparently been 'bodged' in during manufacture was removed, though there is probably no harm in keeping it in position (see the 'top' image above).
+The intention being to slow the rise and fall times of this clock, making it less likely to cause interference.
 This was described in greater detail in the C-64C section.
 Note that I had used a 520pF capacitor in the C-64C instead of the 820pF used here.
 The Lumafix was removed for this and all subsequent experiments as altering the waveform of the AEC signal would prevent the Lumafix from working properly.

 A sharper view.

 This was a bit disappointing, making these changes failed to cause much discernable improvement, except possibly for some grey areas in the test pattern.
-This is most likely because shielding already prevents most interference from clock signals from affecting the luminance channel.
-I kept this modification in place for later tests though.
+This is most likely because shielding already prevents most interference from clock signals like AEC from affecting the luminance channel.
+I kept this modification in place for later tests as they still usually help when combined with later modifications.

 For this test, the previous two modifcations were kept in place.
 The 6569 chip requires two supply voltages, Vcc at +5V on pin 40 and Vdd at +12V on pin 13.
 As in most other machines, they could do with better filtering to reduce noise.
 To achieve this, C60, a 0.1uF capacitor was replaced with a 2.2uF ceramic capacitor, and C54, also a 0.1uF capacitor was replaced by a 2.2uF ceramic capacitor.
-FB12 was also replaced with a 0.1uH inductor
+FB12 was also replaced with a 1uH inductor.
+I did try a larger one, but it did not provide any further improvement.

 A sharper view.